 While not all interruptions are good, they can encourage flexibility and diversity that can enhance a woman’s value in an organsiation.
 Thus for women to stop investing in themselves – taking courses or pushing for advancement – on the belief that a planned break in their career will knock them out of the market, is wrong.

 Long hours do not equate to productive leaders

 Another widespread assumption is that a woman with family obligations will not have the time to meet senior leadership obligations.
 In this case the reality is that, when it comes to decision-making, quality matters more than the amount of time spent sitting behind a desk.

 Companies are increasingly recognising that women can be extremely valuable in decision-making roles as they bring with them a different set of experiences, perspectives and new market insights.
 In fact a 2011 study on workplace flexibility and family friendly policies suggests that increased flexibility correlates positively with job engagement, job satisfaction, employee retention, and employee health.
 There are many organisations and government departments which now acknowledge that good family policies attract better talent, which in turn raises productivity.

 Of course not every company thinks like this.
 There are still companies which demand employees put in the hours regardless of how productive they are, or which value “face time” more than contribution.
-However, women shouldn’t assume they need to reign in their aspirations or that because they have less time they are less valuable.
+However, women shouldn’t assume they need to rein in their aspirations or that because they have less time they are less valuable.
 Instead they should act strategically and look for organisations with a corporate culture that recognises the need for work/life balance and has, or is creating, an environment that will match and respect an individual’s needs.